henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 kubectl create -f resources/microbot_deploy.yaml
 ```

 Wait for all pods to be ready.
 And then, you can expose this application, i.e. create a service that will make this application available outside of the cluster.
-This service will be created with the `LoadBalancer` type, which is only possible as we have a cloud provider in our Kubernetes cluser.
+This service will be created with the `LoadBalancer` type, which is only possible as we have a cloud provider in our Kubernetes cluster.

 What happens here is that Kubernetes delegates the creation of the Load Balancer to the cloud provider API, that in this case is to Neutron's LBaaS API.